MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-insights-find-where-different.md

 Consider the following visual, which shows *TotalSales* by *CountryName*.
 Most sales come from the United States, accounting for 57% of all sales with lesser contributions coming from other countries/regions.
 It's often interesting in such cases to explore whether that same distribution would be seen for different subpopulations.
 For example, is this the same for all years, all sales channels, and all categories of products?
 While you could apply different filters and compare the results visually, doing so can be time consuming and error prone.
 :::image type="content" source="media/desktop-insights-find-where-different/find-where-different_01.png" alt-text="Screenshot of a chart with a big distribution.":::

-You can tell **Power BI** to find where a distribution is different and get fast, automated, insightful analysis about your data.
+You can tell **Power BI** to find where a distribution is different and get fast, automated, and insightful analysis about your data.
 Right-click on a data point and select **Analyze** > **Find where this distribution is different**, and an insight is delivered to you in an easy-to-use window.

 :::image type="content" source="media/desktop-insights-find-where-different/find-where-different_02.png" alt-text="Screenshot of an insight, showing a different distribution.":::

-In this example, the automated analysis shows that for *Touring Bikes*, the proportion of sales in the United States and Canada are lower, while the proportion coming from the other countries/regions is higher.
+In this example, the automated analysis shows that the proportion of sales for *Touring Bikes* in the United States and Canada are lower than the proportion coming from the other countries/regions.

 ## Use insights